Alexhuszagh/xcross/README.md

 # Building/Running Dockerfiles

 To build all Docker images, run `python3 setup.py build_images`.
-Note that ca it take over 4 days to build all images.
+Note that ca it take up to a week to build all images.
 To build and run a single docker image, use:

 ```bash
 image=ppcle-unknown-linux-gnu